 Nearest entrance

 Getting to the Platine Grandstand at the Montreal Grand Prix is a bit of a walk.
-You should enter the circuit through the Casino entrance, walk through the inside of the track past past Grandstand 1 and then head towards the Platine stand.
+You should enter the circuit through the Casino entrance, walk through the inside of the track past Grandstand 1 and then head towards the Platine stand.
 It’s a long old walk!

 There is also a water taxi across the lake in the middle of the track that will save a lot of time.
-See our full guide to the Canada GP entrances for more information.
+See my full guide to the Canada GP entrances for more information.

 Other Canadian GP Grandstands